NcReportAdmin/nc-app-prod/README.md

 # 🌿 Nature Counter — Journal Entry App

 A Streamlit-based application for recording and managing Nature Counter journal entries.
-This app allows authorized users to log time spent in nature along with location, duration, and activity details.
+This app allows users to log time spent in nature along with location, duration, and activity details.

 ---